thingmill/contact-form-api/README.md

 ## Installation & Configuration

 - Clone this repository
-- We recommand the use of yarn v1
+- We recommend the use of yarn v1
 - Install the packages: `yarn install`
 - Fill your `.env` (from `.env.example`) with the desired HOST and PORT env var
 - Then, From the content of `config.example.json`, create your own `config.json`: